awsdocs/aws-secrets-manager-docs/doc_source/tutorials_db-rotate-master.md

 ## Prerequisites<a name="tut_db-rotate-prereqs"></a>
 + This tutorial assumes you have access to an AWS account, and you can sign in to AWS as a user with full permissions to configure AWS Secrets Manager and Amazon RDS, in either the console or by using the equivalent commands in the AWS CLI\.
-+ You must complete the steps in the tutorial [Tutorial: Rotating a secret for an AWS database](tutorials_db-rotate.md), without deleting the database and user as described in the final section and provides you with the following items:
++ You must complete the steps in the tutorial [Tutorial: Rotate a secret for an AWS database](tutorials_db-rotate.md), without deleting the database and user as described in the final section and provides you with the following items:
   + An Amazon RDS MySQL database called **MyTestDatabase** running in an instance called **MyTestDatabaseInstance**\.
   + A master user named **adminuser** with administrative permissions\.
   + A secret named **adminuser** with the credentials stored in Secrets Manager\.

-## Step 1: Creating a new user for your database and a user secret<a name="tut-db-rotate-master-step1"></a>
+## Step 1: Create a new user for your database and a user secret<a name="tut-db-rotate-master-step1"></a>

 From the original tutorial, you have an Amazon RDS MySQL database with a single admin *master* user\.
 You also have a secret you can use to retrieve the latest credentials for the master user\.
 In this step, you create a new, limited user and store the credentials in a secret\.
 This secret could be used by, for example, a mobile app querying for information from the database\.
 The user doesn't require any other permissions\.